Baylor vs. Creighton Predictions & Picks - NCAA Tournament Second Round

 Baylor vs. Creighton Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest features the Baylor Bears (23-10) and the Creighton Bluejays (22-12) squaring off at Ball Arena in what is expected to be a competitive matchup, with a projected 74-72 win for Baylor according to our computer prediction.
-Game time is at TBA on March 19.
+Sunday's contest between the Baylor Bears (23-10) and Creighton Bluejays (22-12) going head to head at Ball Arena has a projected final score of 74-72 (according to our computer prediction) in favor of Baylor, so expect a competitive matchup.
+The game will tip off at 7:10 PM ET on March 19.

-Based on our computer prediction, Creighton is a good bet to cover the point spread, which currently sits at 1.5.
-The two sides are projected to come in below the 146.5 total.
+Based on our computer prediction, Creighton projects to cover the 1.5-point spread in its matchup versus Baylor.
+The over/under has been set at 146.5, and the two sides are projected to come in below that total.

 Baylor vs. Creighton Game Info & Odds